objectrocket/elasticstat/README.md

     - RTR: a client node, node.master = false, node.data = false
     - UNK: node with an unkown or undetermined role
 - os
-  - load: the 1 minute / 5 minute / 15 minute [load average](http://blog.scoutapp.com/articles/2009/07/31/understanding-load-averages) of the node
+  - load: the 1 minute / 5 minute / 15 minute [load average](http://blog.scoutapp.com/articles/2009/07/31/understanding-load-averages) of the node (only 1 minute load average for Elasticsearch 2.x+)
   - mem: percentage of total memory used on the node (including memory used by the kernel and other processes besides Elasticsearch)
 - [jvm](https://www.elastic.co/guide/en/elasticsearch/guide/current/_monitoring_individual_nodes.html#_jvm_section)
   - heap: percentage of Java heap memory in use.
 Java garbage collections occur when this reaches or exceeds 75%.